mtsng/SmartLock/README.md

-This repo contains the software elements of my Smart Lock senior design project.The parts are: an Android app, Raspberry Pi firmware, and Arduino firmware.
+This repo contains the software elements of my senior design project, a Smart Lock.

+The parts are: an Android app, Raspberry Pi firmware, and Arduino firmware.